isomerpages/enterprisesg-seeds/_about-us/FAQs.md

 * Has substantial innovative and/or intellectual property content developed or owned in-house
 * Able to demonstrate a commercially viable business model from its products and/or services – this includes being able to secure some pilot/paying customers
 * Able to articulate clearly its value proposition and potential for scalability in the target customer segment(s) and across international markets
-* Has a committed and capable management team, with the relevant experience and business acumen skills (e.g. business, industry, technical capability) and receptive to guidance from co-investors
+* Has a committed and capable management team, with the relevant experience and business acumen skills (e.g. business, industry, technical capability) and receptive to guidance from&nbsp;co-investors

 **Does SEEDS Capital co-invest in startups in certain sectors only?**